sifi727/TripCo/team/sprint2.md

 In the previous sprint we wasted time looking for places to meet for this sprint we reserved rooms so we could more effectively work together.
 This allowed us to meet for easily and make sure to discuss problems were facing since out last stand up.

 We were hoping to learn how to mock out code so the team would not accidentally be blocked from doing code they need to do.
-We did not mock out anything on this sprint because we able to stay in different areas of the code.
+We did not mock out anything on this sprint because we able to stay in different areas of the code and work with each other when necessary

 #### What we did well

 Last sprint we wasted time trying to find a place to meet because we did not reserve a room.
 We worked to change this by reserving rooms to meet and this worked out, so we did not waste as much time.
 Also, we reserved rooms where we could display a computer screen, this helped the team to understand a communicate over what tasks we need to accomplish.
-Our team also did well in trying to be flexible with change.

 The team unexpectedly had the withdraw of a teammate after our week of sprint 2 planning.
 We told Dave as soon as possible so he could plan for missing member.
 The team was willing to continue to try and pursue what we had said we were going to accomplish.
 This was good because it showed we wanted to complete what we set out to complete.
+Our team also did well in trying to be flexible with change.

 #### What we need to work on

-We as team did not ask questions on things we needed to understand early in the sprint.
+We did not ask questions on things we needed to understand early in the sprint.
 This translated into delays when we went to implement the client view because we did not fully understand how ReactJS and JavaScript worked.
-An example of this is simple things like loading a file took the whole team to figure out.
-If we had asked questions sooner this could have been figured out quicker and we could have allocated more time for the task as needed.
-As team as questions early on would have helped us to define the tasks better.
+An example of this is simple things like loading a file took the whole team an entire day to figure out.
+If we had asked questions sooner this could have been solved much quicker, and we could have allocated more time for the task(s) as needed.
+As a team, asking questions early on would have helped us to define the tasks better.

-As a team we also noticed that we did not fully understand our discussions.
-Sometimes this translated into members being blocked from doing work over the weekend and other times having to re-discuss a topic from a previous meeting.
+As a team, we also noticed that each member did not fully understand our discussions every time.
+This translated into members being blocked from doing work over the weekend at times, and other times having to re-discuss a topic from a previous meeting.
 Communication skills is something that needs continual improvement, so we will need to continue to work on it.

 Near the end of the sprint we realized that certain tasks needed to get done that we did not account for.
-Because we did not account for certain tasks we also underestimated the complexity of the epics and contributed to us over committing on what we could deliver in the sprint.
-Example of this is we had to make tasks in the last week that we needed to display the map and itinerary on the client view.
-In retrospect this should have been figured out and had a task after our planning stage.
+Because we did not create those tasks, we also underestimated the complexity of the epics and this contributed to us over committing on what we could deliver in the sprint.
+An example of this is, we had to make tasks in the last week to address that we needed to display the map and itinerary on the client view.
+In retrospect this should have been figured out and had a task during our planning stage.

 We also tried to accomplish multiple epics at once this limit how many epics we could complete.

-Instead of focusing on the epic “I want a map and itinerary for my trip” ee as worked in conjunction on the second epic on “I want to supply my own units for the distances.”
+Instead of just focusing on the first epic, “I want a map and itinerary for my trip” we also tried to work on the second epic, “I want to supply my own units for the distances.”
 This was mistake because it split our focus and did not guarantee that we would at least complete one requested functionality for the customer.

 #### What we will change next sprint

-We as team in the next sprint will focus on making sure during the planing phase we ask questions early on.
-This hopefully will help to eliminate unforeseen problems, so we don’t over commit to the amount of epics we try to finish
+We as team in the next sprint will focus on making sure during the planing phase that we ask questions early on and communicate with upper management when we have confusion.
+This will hopefully help to eliminate unforeseen problems, so we don’t over commit to the amount of epics we try to finish.

-For the next sprint we should work on focusing just on one epic at time and make sure the tasks to complete the epic are first on the list.
-This will to help us to deliver the most importance requested new functionality to the customer.
+For the next sprint we will also work on focusing just on one epic at time and making sure the tasks to complete the epic are first on zen-hub.
+This will to help us to deliver the most important thing the customer has requested first and be more successful overall.